The SHS Travel Clinic serves students, faculty and staff who may be traveling abroad.

-For student travel to developing countries, it is highly recommended that students schedule a 60-minute Travel Consultation visit.
-The cost of this visit is $18, not including vaccine or prescription costs.
-For student travel to Western Europe, Australia, and New Zealand, we have developed a pre-travel information document.
-A 40-minute Travel Consultation may be scheduled, if desired for further information, at a cost of $11 for the visit, not including vaccine or prescription costs.
+- Students traveling to developing countries should schedule a 60-minute visit.
+For students traveling to Western Europe, Australia, and New Zealand, we have developed a pre-travel information document.
+A 40-minute appointment may be scheduled, if desired for further information.

 - OSU faculty and staff who have business or research travel to countries outside the U.S. should schedule pre-travel consultation services at the SHS Travel Clinic and register the trip at the Office of Risk Management.

-- Assessment of immunization and health care needs based on your itinerary and personal health history.
+- Immunization and health care recommendations based on your itinerary and personal health history.

 - Information about prevention and treatment of common health problems in the area(s) of the world you plan to visit.